Confinement-induced Self-Pumping in 3D Active Fluids

-In this article, we will focus on extensile rod-like particles, to be consistent with experiments \cite{Wu2017}.
-The phenomenology of contractile discoidal particles is identical, so we will not consider them separately.
-The emergence of spontaneous flows in a suspension of extensile rod-like particles can be ascribed to the following microscopic mechanism: (1) rod-like objects orient along the extensional axis of shear flows (Fig. \ref{schematic}a), while (2) shear flows generated by extensile rods have an extensional axis that coincides with the the rod orientation (Fig. \ref{schematic} b).
-If the relevant active timescale, $\tau_{\rm a}=3\eta/\lambda\alpha$, is shorter than the timescale for loss of order due to rotational diffusion, $\tau_{\rm r}=1/\gamma$, flows at hydrodynamic scales arise spontaneously \cite{Koch2011, Thampi2015}.
-Thus, a positive reinforcement between shear alignment and extensile active flows destroys the isotropic state and generates spontaneous flows.
-This is the fundamental mechanism that gives rise to flows observed in various active matter systems, from polar self-propelled swimmers \cite{Baskaran2009,Koch2011,Lopez2015,Saintillan2018,Thampi2015,Lushi2014}, to active gels composed of microscopic units with nematic symmetry \cite{Duclos2018,Xi2019,Needleman2017,Julicher2007,Sanchez2012,Wu2017}.
+In this article, we will focus on extensile rod-like ellipsoids, to be consistent with experiments \cite{Wu2017}.
+The phenomenology of contractile discoidal objects is identical, so we will not consider them separately.
+The emergence of spontaneous flows in a suspension of extensile rod-like objects can be ascribed to the following microscopic mechanism: (1) rod-like objects orient along the extensional axis of shear flows (Fig. \ref{schematic}a), while (2) shear flows generated by extensile rods have an extensional axis that coincides with the the rod orientation (Fig. \ref{schematic}b).
+If the relevant active timescale, $\tau_{\rm a}=3\eta/\lambda\alpha$, is shorter than the timescale for loss of order due to rotational diffusion, $\tau_{\rm r}=1/\gamma$, flows and nematic order at hydrodynamic scales arise spontaneously \cite{Koch2011, Thampi2015}.
+Thus, a positive reinforcement between shear alignment and extensile active flows destroys the isotropic state and generates the spontaneous flows discussed hereafter.

-In the rest of this article, we explore how confining walls can structure the spontaneous flows that are generated by the active shear alignment instability described above.
-Of course the simplest theoretical set up that can sustain coherent flows is a 2D incipient active nematic confined in a channel of width W. Above the flow alignment instability, strong confinements give rise to unidirectional coherent flows.
-As the width of the channel is increased, the flow becomes oscillatory and finally turbulent.
-This is true regardless of anchoring at the walls (Fig.~ \ref{2DFig}) and has been extensively discussed in the literature \cite{Sanchez2012,Voituriez2005,Edwards2009,Saintillan2018}.
-Here we focus on the experimentally relevant 3D system.
+In the rest of this article, we explore how confining walls can structure the spontaneous flows that are generated by the active shear alignment instability described above (see SI for full equations and numerical method \cite{Varghese2021,Zhao2016,Vanka1986}).
+The simplest theoretical set up that can sustain coherent flows is a 2D active fluid confined in a channel of width W. Above the flow alignment instability, strong confinements give rise to unidirectional coherent flows.
+As the width of the channel is increased, the flow becomes undulatory and finally turbulent.
+This is true regardless of anchoring at the walls (SI), and the observed steady states observed are similar to those discussed in the literature \cite{Voituriez2005,Edwards2009,Shendruk2017} for flows arising from the instability of orientationally ordered systems \cite{Simha2002, Voituriez2005}.
+However, this phenomenology does not trivially extend to 3D.